 Clarke spent a season in Italy’s top fight with HC Alleghe in 2007-08 and then returned to his second home to chase more honours with the Panthers.

-Clarke was also part of the Nottingham Panthers side which won the play-off and Challenge Cup in 2010-11 – the first side to complete the cup double in the history of the Elite League.
+Clarke was also part of the Nottingham Panthers side that won the play-off and Challenge Cup in 2010-11 – the first side to complete the cup double in the history of the Elite League.
 He scored in the first leg of the two-legged Challenge Cup final success against Belfast Giants .

-Clarke has been a regular in the Great Britain set-up since 1999 making over 50 appearances for his country, including two silver and two bronze medals.
-The latest medal was a second-placed finish at the 2011 World Championship in Ukraine, where Clarke finished as the tournament’s leading goalscorer.
+Clarke was a regular in the Great Britain set-up since 1999 making nearly 100 appearances for his country, including winning a gold medal, three silver and two bronze medals.